 The Project will connect to the Arlington municipal water and sewer systems.

-Approximately ___% of the site is currently covered by impervious surface.
-The Project will ____________ the amount of the site covered by impervious surface to ____% of the Property.
-The Board finds that reduction in the total amount of impervious surface is a benefit to the Property.
+Approximately twenty-five percent (25%) of the site is currently covered by impervious surface.
+The Project will increase the amount of the site covered by impervious surface to ____% of the Property.
+The Applicant proposes to mitigate the increased impervious area through the installation of a full stormwater management system in compliance with the Department of Environmental Protection’s Stormwater Management Policy and based upon stormwater calculations using National Oceanic and Atmospheric Administration NOAA++ precipitation data.
+This system adequately and appropriately addresses the increase in impervious surface on the Property.

 Stormwater management has been designed to be in compliance with the Mass Stormwater management standards in accordance with 310 CMR 10.05(6)(k) through (q) and defined in detail in the MassDEP Stormwater Management Handbook.
 The system incorporates best management practices (BMP’s) to facilitate total suspended solids (TSS) removal, infiltration, and detention of stormwater flows.